Elections in South Africa: Before the Union

-Under pressure from the humanitarian lobby in the UK, acting in concert with a local missionary campaign, the government abolished the Khoikhoi's serf-like status by the promulgation of Ordinance 50 of 1828.
+Under pressure from the humanitarian lobby in the UK, acting in concert with a local missionary campaign, the government abolished the Khoekhoe's serf-like status by the declaration of Ordinance 50 of 1828.
 According to the government's instructions, 'all Hottentots and other free persons of colour, lawfully residing within the said Colony, are and shall be, in the most full and ample manner, entitled to all and every the rights, privileges and benefits of the law, to which any other His Majesty's subjects, lawfully residing within the said Colony, are or can be entitled.'
-This became known as the 'Hottentots' Magna Carta'.
-The equality of all people – black or white – appeared to be assured.
-As a result, when municipal boards were set up in the colony's towns and villages from 1836, any male resident who lived in a property with a yearly rent of not less than £10 could vote for his town board.
-From the very beginning, therefore, people of colour were able to participate in local elections.
+This became known as the "Hottentots' Magna Carta".
+The equality of all people appeared to be assured.
+As a result, municipal boards set up in the colony's towns and villages from 1836 allowed any male resident who lived in a property with a yearly rent £10 or more to vote for his town board.
+From the very beginning, therefore, persons of color were able to participate in local elections.

 This principle of a non-racial franchise was to be entrenched when the Cape was granted representative government in 1853.
-Part of the reason, no doubt, lay in the desire to give propertied Khoikhoi a greater stake in the political system.
-In 1850 the Khoikhoi of the Kat River Settlement had risen in rebellion and, though the uprising was defeated, it did concentrate the minds of those colonial officials and politicians who were responsible for drawing up the constitution of 1853.
-As the Cape's Attorney General, William Porter, famously said: 'I would rather meet the Hottentot at the hustings voting for his representative than meet the Hottentot in the wilds with a gun on his shoulder.'
+Part of the reason may have been give propertied Khoekhoe a greater stake in the political system.
+In 1850 the Khoekhoe of the Kat River Settlement had risen in rebellion.
+Although the uprising was defeated, it did influence the minds of colonial officials and politicians who were responsible for drawing up the 1853 constitution.
+The Cape's Attorney General, William Porter said: 'I would rather meet the Hottentot at the hustings voting for his representative than meet the Hottentot in the wilds with a gun on his shoulder.'
 In terms of the constitution of 1853, any man who owned property worth at least £25 was entitled to vote for or stand in the Cape's Parliament.
 By 1886 Africans made up 43 per cent of the vote in six constituencies of the Eastern Cape, and were a real political force.
 It was not long before white politicians began challenging the rights of Coloureds and Africans to vote.
 The passage of the Franchise and Ballot Act, which raised the property qualification from £25 to £75 in 1892, met with an angry response from African and Coloured voters.